 It is true that the Negroni is the better known of the two drinks and that they differ from each other by base spirit alone.
 Both include sweet vermouth and Campari and while the Negroni uses gin, the Boulevardier opts for whiskey, specifically bourbon.

 The vermouth and Campari make it a natural choice as an aperitif and has a subtle combination of flavor that is very pleasant.
 A host could easily offer the option of both the Negroni and Boulevardier at any dinner party and please the taste of both gin- and whiskey-loving guests.

-If we were to mix the Boulevardier with an 80 proof bourbon and a 30 proof vermouth, the finished drink would be approximately 25% ABV (50 proof).
+If we were to mix the Boulevardier with an 80-proof bourbon and a 30-proof vermouth, the finished drink would be approximately 25 percent ABV (50 proof).

 The History of The Boulevardier

 Notice that the ingredients were in equal proportion.
 Since that time, the recipe has been adapted to what some may call a more palatable recipe (the one listed above).
-Modern bartenders continue to tweak the recipe as Toby Cecchini points out in Case Study: The Boulevardier on TMagazine.com.
+Modern bartenders continue to tweak the recipe, and that's a good way to find your own ideal Boulevardier.